 Storage plans and quota

-You can view your storage status from the Files tab of the Creative Cloud app for desktop.
-The storage status is also displayed on the context-menu of the Creative Cloud app for desktop.
+You can view your storage status from the Files tab of the Creative Cloud for desktop app.
+The storage status is also displayed on the context-menu of the Creative Cloud for desktop app.

 The Creative Cloud syncs up to 1 GB of overflow from any device.
 After that, the desktop app stops syncing new files and notifies that you are over quota.
 A red exclamation point marks any files that are unable to upload.
 You can still move, rename, or delete files.
 To continue to sync files, permanently delete other files to free up space.